360PI/360PI.github.io/README.md

-Welcome to 1st 360 Perception and Interaction Workshop - ECCV 2018!
+Welcome to 2nd 360 Perception and Interaction Workshop - ICCV 2019!

 Please visit our [website](https://360PI.github.io/) for more information!